How the Football Playoff Pairings are Determined — 2011

 In practice, teams with 9, 8, 7, and 6 wins will always qualify for the playoffs.
 Teams with 5 wins are "on the bubble," and the tie is broken by the number of playoff points (the combined wins of all opponents).

-The chart below shows the historic at-large cutoff for the 256-team field.
+The chart below shows the how the at-large cutoff was determined for the 256-team field over the past several years.

 Year Total Schools